PyMVPA/PyMVPA/doc/source/tutorial_prerequisites.rst

 What Do I Need To Get Python Running
 ------------------------------------

+PyMVPA code is compatible with Python 2.X series (more precisely >= 2.4).
+Python 3.x is not yet supported.
+For most stable performance we recommend Python 2.5 since that is the version we are using for the development, but, once again, 2.4 or 2.6 should be fine.

-Any machine which has Python available can be used for PyMVPA-based processing.
+Any machine which has Python 2.X available can be used for PyMVPA-based processing.
 Any GNU/Linux distribution already comes with Python by default.
 The Python website offers `installers for Windows and MacOS X`_.